University of Malawi

 The University of Malawi (UNIMA; Yunivesite ya Malaŵi) is a public university established in 1965 and until 4 May 2021, when the university underwent a delinking, was composed of four constituent colleges located in Zomba, Blantyre, and Lilongwe.
 Of the four colleges, the largest is Chancellor College in Zomba (now the University of Malawi under Vice-Chancellor Professor Samson Sajidu).
 It is part of the Malawian government educational system.
 The last Vice-Chancellor was Professor John Kalenga Saka.

 History

 The University of Malawi was founded a few months after Malawi Independence.
 The first enrollment consisted of 90 students in Blantyre.
 Teaching began in 1965 in Blantyre, and within two years the Institute of Public Administration at Mpemba, the Soche Hill College of Education and the Polytechnic in Blantyre, and Bunda College in Lilongwe became colleges of the university.
 In 1973, all the constituents of the university apart from the polytechnic and Bunda College moved to Zomba and were merged into Chancellor College.
 In 1979, Kamuzu College of Nursing became a college of the university, and in 1991 the College of Medicine in Blantyre was formed as a further constituent college.

+Malawi Writers Group

+From 1970 the university was home to an academic and creative community known as the Malawi Writers Group.
+Notable members included Jack Mapanje, Steve Chimombo, Barnaba Zingani, Francis Moto, Willie Zingani and others.